 There is also a subtlety in how to take a pair, what orders.
 First of all, you try to take a short position as a limit order, and when you give it to you, then you buy a second part of the pair with a market order.
 With the help of a limit order, we save on the spread in the stock, and we open the short position first because we need to make sure that this action is given to us in short.
 You do not want to find yourself in a situation where you take the first share in a pair in Long, and you will not be given the second share, because for some reason at the moment it cannot be shorted.

 In conclusion, I want to give you a list of pairs from financial sector stocks that I have compiled.
 Each share is paired from the same industry.
 I took shares with an average trading volume of 400 thousand per day.
-I selected pairs with a Pearson correlation of 0.7 and cointegration less than 10.
+I selected pairs with a Pearson correlation of 0.7 and cointegration less than 10 (I also recommend checking the pairs with the Dickey—Fuller test).
 The volumes in each pair were calculated based on a capital of 10,000 dollars.
 Create a thinkorswim sheet with these pairs, select those that you think are more suitable for trading.
 I intentionally left in the list pairs not only with smart charts.
 Select a few pairs that you can understand, set up the indicators I mentioned above, and start trading.